arista-eosplus/ztpserver/docs/config.rst

 .. note::

-    Itemsmarked wiht \* are mandatory elements.
+    Items marked with \* are mandatory elements.
 Everything else is optional.

 variables
 ^^^^^^^^^